Samsung/tizen-docs/docs/application/dotnet/get-started/index.md

 ## Create your first app

-To create your first Tizen .NET application, you can select from the following profiles:
+To create your first Tizen .NET application, you can select from the following types:

 <div class="row cards-container-infra">
     <div class="col col-6">